dario-vega/oug/demo-lab-nosql/setup-environment/setup-environment.md

         });
 ````

   Another way to handle authentication is with Instance and Resource Principals.
 The Oracle NoSQL SDKs support both of them.
-Resource principals are tied to functions.
+Resource principals are primarily used when authenticating from functions.
 We are not using functions in this workshop so we will not discuss those any further.

   Instance Principals is a capability in Oracle Cloud Infrastructure Identity and Access Management (IAM) that lets you make service calls from an instance.
 With instance principals, you don’t need to configure user credentials or rotate the credentials.
 Instances themselves are a principal type in IAM and are set up in IAM.
 You can think of them as an IAM service feature that enables instances to be authorized actors (or principals) to perform actions on service resources.

   Oracle NoSQL Database Cloud service has three different resource types, namely, nosql-tables, nosql-rows, and nosql-indexes.
 It also has one aggregate resource called nosql-family.

-  Policies are created that allow a group to work in certain ways with specific types of resources such as NoSQL Tables in a particular compartment.
-All NoSQL Tables belong to a defined compartment.
+Policies are created that allow a group to work in certain ways with specific types of resources such as nosql-tables in a particular compartment.
+All NoSQL tables belong to a defined compartment.
 In Task 1 of this Lab, we created the demonosql compartment and this is where we will create our tables.

   You can use **Resource Principals** to do the connection to NoSQL Cloud Service as shown below in the Node.js and Python examples instead of specifying the credentials.
-Once they are set up, they are very simple use because all you need to do is call the appropriate authorization constructor.
+Once they are set up, they are very simple to use because all you need to do is call the appropriate authorization constructor.

 In this snippet, there are hard-coded references (eg REGION).